PabloJM21/DNLP-Project/README.md

 [![Code Style](https://img.shields.io/badge/Code%20Style-PEP8-green.svg)](https://www.python.org/dev/peps/pep-0008/)
 [![AI-Usage Card](https://img.shields.io/badge/AI_Usage_Card-pdf-blue.svg)](./NeuralWordsmiths_AI_Usage_Card.pdf/)

-This repository contains the official implementation of our final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
-The project involved implementing components of the BERT model and applying it to tasks like sentiment classification, paraphrase detection, and semantic similarity.
-Additionally, we implemented a BART model for paraphrase type generation and detection.
+This repository contains my contribution to the final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
+It involved implementing components of the BERT model and applying it to the semantic textual similarity task.

 The project is divided into two main parts:

-- **Part 01:** We implemented key aspects of the BERT model, including multi-head self-attention and Transformer layers, and applied it to tasks such as sentiment analysis, question similarity, and semantic similarity.
-Additionally, we implemented a BART model for paraphrase type generation and detection.
-Each task had at least one baseline implementation.
+- **Part 01:** Involves the baseline implementation of the BERT model for the task.
+This includes the attention mechanism and Transformer layers, and applied it to semantic similarity.
-- **Part 02 (in progress):** We will fine-tune and extend the models to improve performance on the same downstream tasks.
-Several techniques from recent research papers will be explored to create more robust and semantically-rich sentence embeddings, aiming to improve over the baseline implementations.
+- **Part 02:** Involves fine-tunning and extending the model to improve performance on the same downstream task.
+Different techniques are explored to create more robust and semantically-rich sentence embeddings, aiming to improve over the baseline implementations.
+Also

-The initial part focused on establishing a working baseline for each task, while the latter part will concentrate on refining and optimizing these models for better performance.
+The initial part focused on establishing a working baseline for each task, while the latter part will concentrate on refining and optimizing the model for better performance.

 ---